lbryio/lbry.com/content/faq/coppa.md

 ## How can a creator tag content as child-friendly?

-We recommend using the tags “child friendy” and/or “family friendly” when publishing.
+We recommend using the tags “child friendly” and/or “family-friendly” when publishing.
 Read more about [how to publish](/faq/how-to-publish).